status-im/nim-blscurve/README.md

 - [SupraNational BLST](https://github.com/supranational/blst) on x86-64 and ARM64
 - [MIRACL Core](https://github.com/miracl/core) on all other platforms.

+BLST uses SSSE3 by default, if supported on the host.
+To disable that, when building binaries destined for older CPUs, pass `-d:BLSTuseSSSE3=0` to the Nim compiler.

 ### Keeping track of upstream

 To keep track of upstream AMCL: